100 Crore Club: Overview

+The first Punjabi film to cross ₹100 Crore was the Pakistani Punjabi film The Legend of Maula Jatt starring Fawad Khan and directed by Bilal Lashari in the year 2022.
+The first Indian Punjabi film to enter the 100 Crore club was Carry on Jatta 3 starring Gippy Grewal in the year 2023.

 The Hindustan Times claims that their magazine Brunch coined the term.
 Initially the term applied only to the lead male actor.
 Komal Nahta stated that "excluding women from the group is characteristic of an industry which exercises gender discrimination more than other industries."
 By 2013, the usage had expanded to variously include the film itself, the director, and the lead female actor.
 The Zee Cine Awards added a category "The Power Club Box Office" to recognise directors whose films had reached the 100 crore mark.
 The 100 Crore Club designation has replaced previous Bollywood indications of success which had included great music, the "Silver Jubilee" or the "Diamond Jubilee" (films that ran for 75 weeks in theatres).

 However, DNA reported that "Filmmakers and distributors are known to leave no stone unturned in their attempt to cross over to the right side" of the 100 crore mark."
 The Times of India cancelled its "Box Office" column in November 2013 because "The stakes of filmmakers have increased so much that they are willing to go any distance to manipulate and jack up their numbers to beat each other's records." and the Times felt they were no longer able to provide accurate enough figures because "Films that have not reached the '100 crore mark but are close will insist that they have reached the '100 crore figure as they can't resist being in the '100 crore club.'"

-The concentration on reaching the club has been criticised, with actor and producer Arshad Warsi stating, "I find this whole Rs.
-100 crore club very stupid.
-How can every film releasing lately do a business of Rs.
-100 crores all of a sudden?
+The concentration on reaching the club has been criticised, with actor and producer Arshad Warsi stating, "I find this whole Rs.100 crore club very stupid.
+How can every film releasing lately do a business of Rs.100 crores all of a sudden?
 Instead of this, we need to concentrate on making good films."
 Shahid Kapoor called the designation a "fad" which was leading to "massy films which are very basic in their understanding and high on entertainment.
-But if we run only to achieve those figures then we will restrict ourselves as actors" On the other hand, Dibakar Banerjee, while agreeing with Kapoor about the impact on content stated, "I hope the club stays and grows to many more crores.
+But if we run only to achieve those figures then we will restrict ourselves as actors."
+On the other hand, Dibakar Banerjee, while agreeing with Kapoor about the impact on content stated, "I hope the club stays and grows to many more crores.
 Films as they do more business boost the confidence of audience and investors alike and everybody benefits."
 Priyanka Chopra said that being part of films in the 100 Crore Club allowed her to also do less commercial "women-oriented films", and lamented that as of December 2013, no woman oriented films had achieved the 100 Crore Club designation.